predict-idlab/pyRDF2Vec/README.rst

 **NOTE:** the ``PYTHONHASHSEED`` (*e.g.,* 42) is to ensure determinism.

-Create a Knowledge Graph object
+Create a Knowledge Graph Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a Knowledge Graph object, you can initialize it in two ways.